-To support all of that, we’ve got a USB Type-C Cable, Optical/Line hybrid cable, as well as the Amp/DAC, a Start up guide, and some other miscellaneous paperwork.
+To support all of that, we’ve got a USB Type-C Cable, an Optical/Line hybrid cable, as well as the Amp/DAC, a Startup guide, and some other miscellaneous paperwork.

 Common Headphone/Mic Setups

-If you have gaming headphones (more audiophile, think SHP9500) with a V-Moda Boom Pro, you would still just plug into the left side.
+- If you have headphones like the SHP9500 with a V-Moda Boom Pro, you would still just plug into the left side.
 The boom pro plugs into the 3.5mm jack (replacing the stock cable) on the 9500’s ear cup, and the other end runs into the Amp.

-For Gaming headphones (more audiophile) with an Ant Lion Mod Mic 5, you would plug the headphones into the left side and the mic into the right side of the G6.
+- For Gaming headphones (more audiophile) with an Ant Lion Mod Mic, you would plug the headphones into the left side and the mic into the right side of the G6.

 In addition to all that, you’ve also got some options on the side of the unit that in my opinion really make it stand out from other Amps & DACs.